BioJulia/PopGen.jl/docs/commands.md

 │ 212 │ seg_031 │ 7          │ -85.7143  │ 29.8234  │
 ```

-!!! info  "`locations` secondary feature"
-    There is a built-in component in `locations` to test if the location data 1) exists, and 2) is of equal length, or it will spit out an error.
-It's probably a good idea to do this for your data at least once to be assured everything is ok!

 ### add location data
 Location data can be added by directly accessing the fields `.longitude` and `.latitude` in your `PopObj`, such as this example: